Contact details:

 D&O insurance is not only for public companies.
 Many private businesses and nonprofit organizations have meaningful director and officer exposure because leadership decisions affect employees, lenders, donors, partners, investors, and customers.

-Corporations and Private Companies
+For Corporations and Private Companies

 Corporations and private companies often need D&O coverage when they have multiple owners, outside investors, debt financing, a formal board, or growth plans that increase stakeholder scrutiny.
 Even closely held companies can face disputes between owners, creditors, competitors, vendors, or employees.